aarroyo-globant/ts-lib-starter/README.md

 <h1 align="center">
-  NodeJS / TypeScript Server Starter Kit
+  NodeJS / TypeScript NPM Package Library Starter Kit
 </h1>

 > Basic starter kit to create an App using `npx gts init` and most of the best packges or tools for dates, fetching, tests, coverage, linting, formatting and more.